What is Agile project management?—A strength or weakness?

 • Control pace to ensure consistent development.

-• Good design and attention to detail to enhance agility and ensure that teams constantly improve the product and sustain change
+• Good design and attention to detail enhance agility and ensure that teams constantly improve the product and sustain change

 • Simplicity of developing just enough to get the job done at the moment (but without compromising the quality).